-Most blond Europeans owe their hair colour to a single DNA-letter change in a regulatory enhancer near the KITLG (KIT Ligand) gene, identified by Guenther, Kingsley and colleagues (Nature Genetics, 2014).
-The variant turns down melanin production specifically in hair follicles, producing lighter hair without affecting eye colour or causing other side effects.
+Most blond Europeans owe their hair color to a single DNA-letter change in a regulatory enhancer near the KITLG (KIT Ligand) gene, identified by Guenther, Kingsley and colleagues (Nature Genetics, 2014).
+The variant turns down melanin production specifically in hair follicles, producing lighter hair without affecting eye color or causing other side effects.
 It behaves as a near-recessive trait, which is why blond children often appear in families of dark-haired parents.

 In June of 2014, an evolutionary geneticist and his team discovered that if a single DNA base pair was changed, if one rung was renamed from an A to a G, when just one letter among the billions that compose the book that is you is miswritten, the appearance of its cover is dramatically altered.
 This single mutation differentiates blonds from brunettes!